rudrakshkapil/CMPUT622-Project/README.md

 - The synthetic datasets .csv files can be found in the *Synthetic Data* folder.
 - The code for our primary analysis is found in the jupyter notebook titled `Analysis.ipynb`.

-## Selected Results
-We have summarized our obtained results through the following graphs, which are saved in the *Images* folder.